ratishphilip/wpfspark/README.md

 #<img src="https://cloud.githubusercontent.com/assets/7021835/11594317/26f521d8-9a5e-11e5-8392-4c8a08cb693b.png" />

-**WPFSpark** is an open source project, which I started in December 2009, with the aim of creating a library of rich user controls which can be used by the developer community.
+**WPFSpark** project was started by me in December 2009, with the aim of creating a library of rich user controls which can be used by the developer community.
 Initially, I ported the Circular Progress Control (which I had developed using C# and GDI+) to WPF.
 Eventually, as I gained more experience in WPF, I added more controls.

 **WPFSpark v1.0** was released in December 2011 followed by **WPFSpark v1.1** in January 2012.
 Now, after a really long gap of nearly 4 years, I am happy to announce that the next version of WPFSpark is finally released. :) It has been ported to **.NET 4.6** using **C# 6.0**.